exploring self-realization, sacred personhood, and full humanity

 Lamarckianism makes a big come-back via Epigenesis.
 Heredity depends both on Genes and Morphic Resonance.

 Morphic Resonance and Memory: just as appropriate genes are necessary for normal morphogenesis, an appropriate nervous system is necessary for normal behavior.
 Chemical or physical disturbances of the nerves can affect behavior, just as disturbances of genes and proteins can affect morphogenesis.
 But behavior is no more programmed in the nervous system than morphogenesis is programmed in the genes.

 consciousness, not matter, is the ground and substance of all reality

-Amit Goswami is a university professor and a writer of textbooks of quantum physics
+Amit Goswami is a professor and writer of textbooks of quantum physics

 consciousness does not exist within us, we exist within consciousness; consciousness is the only objective reality, the only thing that’s ‘real,’ with all other elements of the universe deriving being from consciousness